Ab initio study of strain-driven vacancy clustering in aluminum

-We perform Kohn-Sham DFT calculations for the different vacancy configurations using the graphics processing unit (GPU)-accelerated version \cite{SPARC_GPU, 10.1063/5.0260892} of the SPARC electronic structure code \cite{SPARC_SoftX, zhang2024sparc}.
+We perform Kohn-Sham DFT calculations using the graphics processing unit (GPU)-accelerated version \cite{SPARC_GPU, 10.1063/5.0260892} of the SPARC electronic structure code \cite{SPARC_SoftX, zhang2024sparc}.
+SPARC is a real-space code that employs high-order finite-difference discretization~\cite{SPARC_1, SPARC_2}, with convergence to the infinite-basis limit governed by a single parameter, the grid spacing.
 In all calculations, we employ the ONCV pseudopotential \cite{ONCV} with nonlinear core corrections from the SPMS table \cite{SPMS}, which has 3 electrons in valence.
-In addition, we employ the Perdew-Burke-Ernzerhof (PBE) \cite{GGA_PBE} exchange-correlation functional, which employs the generalized gradient approximation (GGA).
-In this setting, we determine the equilibrium lattice constant for FCC aluminum to be $a=7.629$ bohr.
+Given its small $\Delta$-factor~\cite{delta_Test_Sci, SPMS}, which quantifies the error introduced by the pseudopotential in the equation of state for hydrostatic strains, the chosen pseudopotential is expected to be accurate for the conditions considered.
+The computed equation of state is provided in the Supplementary Material \cite{Supplemental}.
+In certain instances, we also consider the stringent variant of the \texttt{PseudoDOJO} ONCV pseudopotential \cite{dojo}, which is significantly harder than the chosen SPMS pseudopotential and so provides a strong, independent check.
+We employ the Perdew-Burke-Ernzerhof (PBE) \cite{GGA_PBE} exchange-correlation functional, which is based on the generalized gradient approximation (GGA).
+In select cases, we employ the local density approximation (LDA) \cite{KS_DFT} to examine the effects of the exchange-correlation functional, using the corresponding LDA version of the SPMS pseudopotential.
+In this setting, i.e., PBE exchange-correlation and SPMS pseudopotential, we determine the equilibrium lattice constant for FCC aluminum to be $a=7.629$ bohr.
 The mono-, di-, tri-, and quadvacancies are introduced in 864-atom cells, formed by $6 \times 6 \times 6$ FCC unit cells, while the heptavacancy is introduced in a 2048-atom cell, formed by $8 \times 8 \times 8$ FCC unit cells.